 2. Think creatively.
 Even if you don’t have money, before you give up on the super awesome element, think creatively.
 Is there any way you can barter or trade?
 In small towns, sometimes the promise of free publicity is all business owner needs to offer up a location for free.

 3. Modify your screenplay.
 If all else fails, go back to your screenplay.
-Yes – We all agree that having snow on the ground would really set a cold mood for your story.
-But at 10K, are you sure it’s necessary for your story?
+Yes – Having snow on the ground would set a cold mood for your story.
+But at 10K per day, are you sure it’s necessary for your story?

-Seriously.
 It is totally amazing what you can accomplish with a little creativity.
+If you think about it, many aspects of filmmaking do not require much money.
 But here’s the kicker, if you don’t ask, you don’t get.
 Keep this in mind as you push forward!